yuuuulu/try-Rpackages/README.md

- # Standing on the shoulders of others who have come before you is the reason why I think R packages are charismatic, which also gives me much more motivation to learn much and then have the ability to dedicate------
+ # Standing on the shoulders of others who have come before you is the reason why I think R packages are charismatic, which also gives me much more motivation to learn much and then have the ability to dedicate---

 Packages such as dplyr or ggplot2 have their lexicon that is distinct from the rest of R, which is the only 1 disadvantage.
 So be it, it is pretty great once you learn the coding.
  ## ranger
- A magic package which run randomsurvivalforest very quickly!
+ A magic package which run randomsurvivalforest very quickly
  ## satpred
  see the forked repository( rsf, gmb is good but my computer is poor so r is absorbed in my computer)

+ reminder: see the defalut settings carefully and think effectively when using other's packages.

  ### rsf
  random forest could not handle survival time and censored event so there should be sth added to solve it.